 The event returned in 2015 after a 23-year absence, with the track having been redesigned once again by Hermann Tilke.
 While the Peraltada corner has been lost, the circuit has gained a unique stadium section, offering fans an opportunity to make themselves heard as the cars pass by at slower speeds.

 In recent years, the circuit has become host to Formula E”s Mexico ePrix.
 The circuit used for Formula E is very different from the F1 layout, utilising elements of the circuit’s oval layout.
 The Mexican Grand Prix is often voted the best of the F1 season to attend and attracts sell-out crowds.
-The recent announcement that the government will stop funding the event has cast the future of the race into doubt.
+A new 3-year deal that will keep Mexico on the F1 calendar for three more years (until at least 2022) was announced in August 2019.
+The event, which was cancelled due to the COVID-19 pandemic in 2021, is due to return to the Formula 1 calendar in 2021 as the Mexico City Grand Prix.

 The Autodromo Hermanos Rodriguez is located within the Magdalena Mixhuca Sports City park in the south east of Mexico City.